abpanic/Mastering-JavaScript/README.md

 # 💻 Lesson 1: Exercises

 1. Write a single line comment which says, _comments can make code readable_
-2. Write another single comment which says, _Welcome to 30LessonsOfJavaScript_
+2. Write another single comment which says, _Welcome to Mastering JavaScript_
 3. Write a multiline comment which says, _comments can make code readable, easy to reuse_ _and informative_